RoganDawes/P4wnP1/README.md

     - **USB Mass storage** (currently only in demo setup with 128 Megabyte drive)
     - **RNDIS** (Windows Networking)
     - **CDC ECM** (MacOS / Linux Networking)
--	Raspberry Pi **LED sate feedback** with a simple bash command (`led_blink`)
+-	Raspberry Pi **LED state feedback** with a simple bash command (`led_blink`)
 -   customizeable **bash based payload scripts** (see `payloads/` subfolder for examples example)
 -   includes **Responder** and a precompiled **John the Ripper Jumbo** version
 -   **Auto attack:** P4wnP1 automatically boots to standard shell if an OTG adapter is attached, the current payload only runs if P4wnP1 is connected as USB device to a target (without USB OTG adapter)

-Advanced HID keyboard features
+Advanced HID Keyboard Features
 ------------------------------

--	Keyboad payloads could be **trigerred by targets main keyboard LEDs** (NUMLOCK, CAPSLOCK and SCROLLLOCK)
+-   Keyboard payloads could be **triggered by targets main keyboard LEDs** (NUMLOCK, CAPSLOCK and SCROLLLOCK)
 -   **dynamic payload branching** based on LED triggers
 -   Supports **DuckyScript** (see hid_keyboard2.txt payload for an advanced example)
 -   Supports **raw ASCII Output via HID Keyboard** (could be used to print out character based files via keyboard, like `cat /var/log syslog | outhid`)
 -   **Multi Keyboard language layout support** (no need to worry about target language when using HID commands)
--   output starts when target keyboard driver is loaded (no need for manual delays, `onKeyboardUp` callback could be used in payloads)
+-   Output starts when target keyboard driver is loaded (no need for manual delays, `onKeyboardUp` callback could be used in payloads)

-Advanced network features
+Advanced Network Features
 -------------------------

--   fake **RNDIS network interface speed up to 20GB/s** to get the lowest metric and win every fight for the dominating 'default gateway' entry in routing tables, while carrying out network attacks (patch could be found [here](https://github.com/mame82/ratepatch/commits/master) and the readme [here](https://github.com/mame82/ratepatch/blob/master/README.md))
+-   Fake **RNDIS network interface speed up to 20GB/s** to get the lowest metric and win every fight for the dominating 'default gateway' entry in routing tables, while carrying out network attacks (patch could be found [here](https://github.com/mame82/ratepatch/commits/master) and the README [here](https://github.com/mame82/ratepatch/blob/master/README.md))
--   **automatic link detection** and interface switching, if a payload enables both, RNDIS and ECM network
+-   **Automatic link detection** and interface switching, if a payload enables both RNDIS and ECM network
 -   SSH server is running by default, so P4wnP1 could be connected on 172.16.0.1 (as long as the payload enables RNDIS, CDC ECM or both) or on 172.24.0.1 via WiFi

 Advanced payload features
 -------------------------

--   bash **payloads based on callbacks** (see `template.txt` payload for details)
+-   bash **payloads based on callbacks** (see [`template.txt`](payloads/template.txt) payload for details)
     - **onNetworkUp** (when target host gets network link active)
-	- **onTargetGotIP** (if the target received an IP, the IP could be accesed from the payload script)
+	- **onTargetGotIP** (if the target received an IP, the IP could be accessed from the payload script)
 	- **onKeyboardUp** (when keyboard driver installation on target has finished and keyboard is usable)
 	- **onLogin** (when a user logs in to P4wnP1 via SSH)
-- configuration could be done globally (`setup.cfg`) or overwritten per payload (if the same parameter is defined in the payload script)
+- configuration can be done globally (`setup.cfg`) or overwritten per payload (if the same parameter is defined in the payload script)
 - settings include:
-    - USB config (vendor ID, product ID, **device types to enable** ...)
+    - USB config (Vendor ID, Product ID, **device types to enable** ...)
-    - WiFi config (access point name, password ...)
+    - WiFi config (SSID, password ...)
 	- HID keyboard config (**target keyboard language** etc.)
 	- Network and DHCP config
-	- **payload selection**
+	- **Payload Selection**

 Windows LockPicker